Bonbonnière Summary

 Programme:

 - Simultaneous performances in the Redoutezaal and the Theaterzaal with well-known companies.
-This programme will be announced at the beginning of September and posted on the website.
+This programme is shown below.

 - In the White Room on the first floor, there is a special exhibition by the university library about the remarkable history of this church and the influence of the Jesuits in Maastricht.
 This former monastery is the origin of the important special collection of Maastricht University Library, the Jesuit library with no fewer than 250,000 volumes.
 The exposition also focuses on the building as a theater in the 19th and 20th century and its use during World War II.
 For example, there is a portrait of Marlene Dietrich (painted by Charles Eyck).
 Dietrich performed at the Bonbonnière for American soldiers in 1944 or 1945.